 As per the algorithm shown in Figures 1 and 2, patients underwent clinical examination and an ultrasound duplex scan.
 Those without palpable radial or ulnar pulses in the upper limb were excluded from further evaluation.
 Patients who were suitable for a forearm AVF on subsequent ultrasound duplex evaluation were also excluded.
-The size of the brachial artery was then measured, and only patients with a diameter $\geq$ 3 mm underwent further evaluation; others were excluded.
-The diameter of the cephalic vein at the level of the elbow or distal forearm was then measured, and those with a vein $\geq$ 2.5 mm were recruited into the BCF arm.
-If the cephalic vein diameter followed; patients whose basilic vein diameter was $\geq$ 2.5 mm were recruited into the BBF arm.
+The size of the brachial artery was then measured, and only patients with a diameter ≥3 mm underwent further evaluation; others were excluded.
+The diameter of the cephalic vein at the level of the elbow or distal forearm was then measured, and those with a vein ≥2.5 mm were recruited into the BCF arm.
+If the cephalic vein diameter was smaller, assessment of the basilic vein diameter followed; patients whose basilic vein diameter was ≥2.5 mm were recruited into the BBF arm.